640 South State StreetDover, Delaware 19901

 glucose-6-phosphate dehydrogenase [de-hy-DRAW-jen-aze] deficiency, G6PD deficiency, G6PDD

-This is a blood test to determine whether you have low amounts of an enzyme called glucose-6-phosphate dehydrogenase.
+This is a blood test to find out whether you have low amounts of an enzyme called glucose-6-phosphate dehydrogenase.
 Experts estimate that 400 million people worldwide have a G6PD deficiency.
 This enzyme deficiency is a genetic disorder that affects mostly males.
-A mutation in the G6PD gene causes the red blood cells to break down prematurely.
+A mutation in the G6PD gene causes the red blood cells to break down before they should.
 Early blood cell destruction is called hemolysis.
 Some people who have the defective gene never have any symptoms.
-Others have varying degrees of hemolytic anemia, which means that red blood cells are destroyed faster than new ones can be made.
+Others have varying degrees of hemolytic anemia.
+This means that red blood cells are destroyed faster than new ones can be made.

 Most of the time, if you have a moderate deficiency of glucose-6-phosphate dehydrogenase, you feel fine.
 But triggers can set off hemolysis.
 The effect is the sudden destruction of older, more deficient red blood cells.
 These triggers include: